cardano-foundation/CIPs/CIP-1694/README.md

 * DRep activity period (`drepActivity`)
 * minimal constitutional committee size (`minCCSize`)

+PV there was also mention of individual term limits in the committee description section above, that seems to not be reflected here?

 <!-- TODO:
   - Decide on the initial values for the new governance parameters